Change the project visibility, public or private

 Look through our migration checklist before you make an existing project public.
 It has tips and ideas for exposing a limited set of data, in case you don't want your entire history available.

-- You must have an Azure DevOps organization created.
+- You must have an organization created in Azure DevOps.
 If you don't have one, do that now.

-- As an Azure DevOps organization owner, you can change policies and change project information.
+- As an organization owner, you can change policies and change project information.
 If you're not the owner, then you must be a member of the Project Collection Administrators Group.

 Enable anonymous access to projects for your organization